bilgino/angularforddd/README.md

 reexamine the idea of building client-side aggregates.
 As an aggregate builds a group of domain-related entities and value objects, wouldn't we then have to group resources?
 Presuming that a requested resource isn't already an aggregate, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses`, `/contactinfo` to a client-side e.g. order aggregate?

-In the classic database-centric approach database tables and their relations were identified as the foundation of resources or a resource model.
+In the classic data-centric approach database tables and their relations were identified as the foundation of resources or a resource model.
 But is this common and always true?
 Well, it all depends on the requirements of the project and how we define a REST resource!
 A REST resource may be a representation of a single entity or a composition of several entities built around business use cases, database tables, GUI models or any special-purpose of the client.
 That is, Domain-Driven-, Data-Driven- or UX-Driven Design!